CGC Registry

 Soon thereafter, the first Aquaman solo series began, with the first issue cover-dated February 1962, the same month, the backup feature in Detective Comics ended with issue #300.
 Simultaneously with the solo series, an Aquaman backup feature was also published in World's Finest #125–139 (May 1962 to February 1964).
 The solo series Aquaman would last 56 issues in its initial run until 1971.
 Then, after a three-year hiatus, Aquaman returned as a backup feature in Adventure Comics for issues #435–437 before becoming the main feature in issues #441–452.
 This run transitioned into a revival of the Aquaman solo series in 1977, resuming the initial run's numbering at #57; however, the series ended after just seven issues with #63 in 1978, which is the last issue in the set below.

 In the comics, Aquaman was the son of a human lighthouse-keeper and the queen of Atlantis.
 Aquaman is the alias of Arthur Curry, who also goes by the Atlantean name Orin.
-His villains include his archenemy Black Manta and his own half-brother Ocean Master, among others.
+His villains include his archenemy Black Manta and his own half-brother the Ocean Master, among others.

 Aquaman has been featured in several adaptations, first appearing in animated form in the 1967 The Superman/Aquaman Hour of Adventure and then in the related Super Friends program.
 Since then he has appeared in various animated productions, including prominent roles in the 2000s series Justice League and Justice League Unlimited and Batman: The Brave and the Bold, as well as several DC Universe Animated Original Movies.
 Actor Alan Ritchson also portrayed the character in the live action television show Smallville.
-In the DC Extended Universe, actor Jason Momoa portrays the character in the films Batman v Superman: Dawn of Justice, Justice League and its director's cut Zack Snyder's Justice League, Aquaman, the HBO Max series Peacemaker, and the upcoming Aquaman and the Lost Kingdom.
+In the DC Extended Universe, actor Jason Momoa portrays the character in the films Batman v Superman: Dawn of Justice, Justice League and its director's cut Zack Snyder's Justice League, Aquaman, the HBO Max series Peacemaker, and Aquaman and the Lost Kingdom.

 Aquaman in the Registry and Market: Compared to the other founding members of the JLA, Aquaman has been an unloved character: